-Along with the shorter days of winter brings amazing opportunities for science exploration and fun.
+Along with the shorter days of winter come amazing opportunities for science exploration and fun.
 Listed below are activities for all ages (even some for mom or dad!) along with some ideas for investigating the science of winter inside or out.
-Whether you are exploring the great frigid outdoors or curled up by the fire with a good book there are plenty of opportunities for family fun and learning during the winter months.
+Whether you are exploring the great frigid outdoors or curled up by the fire with a good book, there are plenty of opportunities for family fun and learning during the winter months.
 Check them out and let us know which ones are your favorites!

-Projects for young learners (ages 3-5)
+Projects for Young Learners (ages 3-5)

-- Read the book Snowflake Bentley together, then cut out your own snowflakes or try to view your own under a microscope!
+- Read the book, Snowflake Bentley, together, then cut out your own snowflakes or try to view your own under a microscope!

 - Make pony bead suncatchers.
 You likely have all the materials you need on hand, and you can learn about melting (aka phase transitions) at the same time!